-The LAN port is for your local network.
-Here, you can directly connect up a PC equipped with built-in network card.
-If you wish to network several PCs you can accomplish this using an additional hUB / switch.
+The LAN ports are for your local network.
+Here, you can directly connect up to two PCs equipped with built-in network cards.
+If you wish to network more than two PCs you can do this using an additional HUB / Switch, HomePN (optional module, not included in standard supply scope of system), or a USB port.

-The LAN-connection is an Autosensing Fast Ethernet port.
-It sets itself automatically (from 10 Mbit/s half-duplex up to 100 Mbit/s full duplex) to the maximum data transfer rate of the remote location (PC).
+LAN1 sets itself automatically (from 10 Mbit/s half-duplex up to 100 Mbit/s full duplex) to the maximum data transfer rate of the remote location (PC).

 These PCs are also part of your local network and can, for example, exchange files or take advantage of the Internet connections via the router.
-All LAN clients that are linked are integrated into the local network via the TCP/IP proto-col.
+All LAN clients that are linked are integrated into the local network via the TCP/IP protocol.

-Further PCs can be linked to your network via RAS.
-Here, the IP address is always assigned by the router, even when the DHCP server is de-activated.
+Further PCs can be linked to your network via RAS- access.
+Here, the IP address is always assigned by the telephone system, even when the DHCP server is de-activated.
 Under "Address assignment" in the configuration program you can de-activate the DHCP server and input the starting address for RAS.
-The following 4 IP addresses are then automatically reserved for RAS.
+The following 11 IP addresses are then automatically reserved for RAS.